Rock of Ages

 and Asia, among other well-known rock bands.

-, who's plot was dramatically altered from the stage version, was released in 2012, directed by Adam "Hairspray
+, whose plot was dramatically altered from the stage version, was released in 2012, directed by Adam "Hairspray

 " Shankman and starring Diego Boneta as Drew, Tom Cruise